8 Things to do in Blenheim that don't involve wine

 Wither Hills Farm Park

-The Wither Hills Farm Park covers over 1100 hectares on Blenheim's southern boundary, with over 60km of walking and cycling tracks, so you'll need to be very fit to explore all of the park in a single day, and despite the fairly barren look from a distance, you might be surprised at how much diversity there is in the park.
+The Wither Hills Farm Park covers over 1100 hectares on Blenheim's southern boundary, with over 60km of walking and cycling tracks, so you'll need to be very fit to explore all of the park in a single day, and despite the fairly barren look from a distance, you might be surprised at how much biodiversity there is in the park.
 On a good day, you can get great views of the North Island.
 Over a few weeks in mid to late spring, you might even be lucky enough to spot some beautiful native sun orchids.

 Taylor River Reserve